irseny/RivaCross/README.md

 ==========================================

-Adds a customizable crosshair to MSI Afterburner / RivaTuner Statistics Server on screen display
+Adds a customizable crosshair to MSI Afterburner / RivaTuner Statistics Server

 RivaCross makes use of a feature in RivaTuner Statistics Server (RTSS) that enables the addition of custom text to the RTSS on screen display (OSD).<br>
-It includes a simple, text terminal user interface for crosshair customization.
+It includes a simple text terminal user interface for crosshair customization.

 Examples
 --------
-These examples show different crosshair styling made with RivaCross.<br>
+These examples show different crosshair designs made with RivaCross.<br>
 Levels of usability may vary.

 [RivaCross in Games #1](docs/images/example00_clear_sky.jpg)